Tales Of Corporate Painkiller Pushing: 'The Death Rates Just Soared'

 On the picture emerging from recently unsealed DEA database

 A lot of people thought they knew that their communities were being saturated by these opioids, but I don't think they really knew the extent of the saturation, and who was responsible.
 So this database pulls the curtain back on that for the first time.
 We obtained data that goes from 2006 through 2012.
-So, over that seven-year period ... you can see exactly which manufacturers were responsible, which distributors were responsible, and which pharmacies were responsible.
+So over that seven-year period ... you can see exactly which manufacturers were responsible, which distributors were responsible, and which pharmacies were responsible.
 And we took that database and we turned it into a usable, public-facing database, so now anybody in the country can go onto our website and they can see exactly what happened in their communities. ...

-Dozens and dozens of local news organizations have done stories about their own communities — which companies flooded their communities with pills, which pharmacies were responsible for dispensing the most tablets of oxymoron and hydrocodone.
+Dozens and dozens of local news organizations have done stories about their own communities — which companies flooded their communities with pills, which pharmacies were responsible for dispensing the most tablets of oxycodone and hydrocodone.
 Those are the two drugs that we looked at, because they are the most widely abused drugs by addicts and by drug dealers.

 On the communities that were flooded with opioids